MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2httpresponseheaders.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
 [AppendHeader](#appendheader) | Appends header line with name and value.
-[Contains](#contains) | Checks whether the headers contain entries matching the header name.
+[Contains](#contains) | Verifies that the headers contain entries that match the header name.
 [GetHeader](#getheader) | Gets the first header value in the collection matching the name.
 [GetHeaders](#getheaders) | Gets the header values matching the name.
 [GetIterator](#getiterator) | Gets an iterator over the collection of entire response headers.

-Used to construct a WebResourceResponse for the WebResourceRequested event.
+Used to construct a `WebResourceResponse` for the `WebResourceRequested` event.

 ## Members